Last Updated: 01.05.26

 Obstruction Sensors

-It’s important not to overlook safety functionality on outdoor stairlifts, especially given that the public can potentially access it.
-Even if it’s just friends, family, neighbours and the postman, you want a stairlift that will not represent risk to any visitors to your property.
+It’s important not to overlook safety features on outdoor stairlifts, especially given that the public may have access to them.
+Even if it’s just friends, family, neighbours and the postman, you want a stairlift that won’t pose a risk to any visitors to your property.

 One important safety feature to insist on is an obstruction sensor, or sensors.
-These will instantly halt the operation of the stairlift if an obstruction is detected.
-This can protect the user if perhaps a foot or other part of the body is obstructing the path of the lift, it can protect visitors on your path and can also prevent family pets from being injured when the stairlift is in use.
+These will instantly halt the stairlift’s operation if an obstruction is detected.
+This can protect the user if, for example, a foot or other part of the body is obstructing the path of the lift, protect visitors on your path and prevent family pets from being injured when the stairlift is in use.

 Quality Matters